00:00

 Reviewing Basics: 12 Drawing Exercises Plus a Bonus Trick

-Posted by shadowfals - 6 hours ago
+Posted by shadowfals - 3 weeks ago

 I regularly read how-to books for the mental composting only, skipping over the exercises.
 But when someone here on Newgrounds recommended Marc Brunet's "How to Draw in 30 Days!" video, I for whatever reason felt like following along, more or less in my own way.